 Think you might be the latest victim of a cyber security attack?
 Whether you’ve noticed your devices are slower than normal, certain programs or files won’t open, or outgoing email messages you never sent, these are all signs that something may be wrong.
-These are common indicators that your system may have been compromised.
+And these are only a few examples of common indicators of compromise (IoCs).

 When you suspect a security incident, it’s important to act quickly.
 With each minute that passes, the attacker has more time to access additional accounts, encrypt or steal data, infect servers, and cause more damage to your operations.